TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 7/Numbers 7.69.md

 ---

-one young bullock, one ram, one he-lamb a year old, for a burnt-offering;
+one young bull, one ram, one male lamb a year old, for a burnt offering;